MinaGirgis2000/MinaGirgis2000.github.io/school.md

 permalink: /school/
 ---

-I am a current sophomore in East Brunswick High School.
+I am a 15 year-old sophomore.
 I have taken a lot of classes through my education that have impacted my knowledge on the world around me.

 These are the classes that I took so far in my freshman and sophomore years: